crate/crate-howtos/docs/admin/rolling-upgrade.rst

 CrateDB provides an easy way to perform a rolling cluster upgrade with zero downtime.

+A rolling upgrade is possible from one version to the next feature version.
+Some examples:

+- You can do a rolling upgrade from 4.5.x to 4.6.0
+- You can do a rolling upgrade from 4.8.x to 5.0.0 (because 4.8 is the last feature release within the 4. series).
+- You cannot do a rolling upgrade from x.y.z to x.(y + 3).z unless
+  the release notes explicitly mention support.

 ..
 WARNING::

-    Rolling upgrades are only possible if you are using a stable version of CrateDB and are upgrading to a new patch version (see `versions`_).

-    If you are upgrading to a testing version or are upgrading to a new major version or a new minor version, you must perform a full cluster restart.
+    Rolling upgrades are only possible if you are using a stable version of CrateDB.
+If you are upgrading to a testing version you must perform a full cluster restart.

     Check the `release notes`_ for the version you are upgrading to for any specific instructions that may override this.